Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1366.2666666666667,1376.md

 ### Transcript

-> well it's not a story spoiler to say that there's not gonna be in another planet it's just giving you a sense of
+> well it's not a story spoiler to say that there's not gonna be in another planet it's just giving you a sense of the scale of the game chart player got